SahebRoy92/SRXMPPDemo/README.md

 In short this example project along with the singleton has almost all features that are needed for a One-to-One chat application to have.

-Share and help this example get better.
+Share and help this example to get better.
 A big thanks to Robbie Hanson for the awesome XMPP objective C framework.
 Cheers.